 1. Does therapy work?

 Over 3,000 scientific studies show the consistent and positive effects of psychotherapy.
 The average client receiving psychotherapy is better off than 79% of clients who do not seek treatment.
 Nine out of ten Americans surveyed by Consumer Reports stated that psychotherapy had helped them.
 According to a study conducted through Consumer Reports, therapy has been shown to be useful in assisting people to develop more psychological awareness and insight, learn to communicate more effectively, learn to resolve both internal and interpersonal conflicts, manage, reduce or relieve symptoms of emotional distress, develop more social, relational or vocational functioning, pursue personal growth and development, and reconstruct their lives in the aftermath of trauma and abuse.
-According to research from Stanford University School of Medicine, therapy effectively decreased peoples’ depression and anxiety related symptoms – such as pain, fatigue, and nausea.

 2. How long does therapy last?